wxs/cherylhsu.ca/content/post/2020-11-06-commitment-to-calling.md

 * Relationship between building self-sovereignty and surrendering to collective entanglement
 * The plural pantheon of selves and the question of authenticity
 * Digging into cracks in modernity to dance with the monsters and the more-than-human
-* Spirituality innovation and design
+* Spiritual innovation and design

 The “courses” and emergent spaces of learning I’ve been attending in my self-directed Masters are listed below, and I’m sure more will appear with time.
 I will be drawing from these sources in my reflections: